Study Abroad in Japan during Early Fall 2015!

 Estimated Program Fee*: $1,650, which covers: 5 Autumn Quarter credits; local transportation, housing, most meals, cultural activities in Japan; and administrative support.

 Fee does not include: airfare (~$1,400), travel insurance ($40), some meals in Japan, personal expenses at UW Bothell and while abroad.

 Academic Credits: 5 Autumn Quarter 2014 credits of BST 498, which can be petitioned to fulfill IPR requirement within IAS

 Applicants must be currently enrolled UWB students, have a 2.75 GPA, and express interest in the program content.
 Knowledge of Japanese is not required.
-For priority consideration, complete the online application, including a resume, transcript, and a one-page personal statement by Tuesday, April 28 at 5pm.
+For priority consideration, complete the online application, including a resume, transcript, and a one-page personal statement.

 *This program is financially supported by Global Initiatives and a JASSO grant from the government of Japan.

 This early fall course explores the lessons learned from the Japanese experience with nuclear power, starting with the path to Hiroshima and Nagasaki in August, 1945, and the subsequent development of nuclear power in Japan and around the world.
 It analyzes the broader concept of the nucleus and how it has dramatically altered our understanding of our place in the universe.
 The course also incorporates the cultural and social implications of nuclear power in Japan, as well as in the Pacific Northwest.